zotroneneis/zotroneneis.github.io/README.md

 ## News

 I am about to finish my master thesis.
-Title: "Recurrent Neural Networks – using transfer learning to perform autocompletion of radiological reports“
-Language Modeling with Recurrent Neural Networks - Using Transfer Learning to Perform Radiological Sentence Completion
+Title: __Language Modeling with Recurrent Neural Networks - Using Transfer Learning to Perform Radiological Sentence Completion__

 Abstract: